-- Could you always tell me which permutation comes next? - Could a classmate easily follow your rules to generate the same order? - Would your rules still work if I only asked you to make all the permutations of length 2?
-What if I asked you instead to make all the permutations of length 4 or 5?
+- Could you always tell me which pattern comes next? - Could a classmate easily follow your rules to generate the same order? - Would your rules still work if I only asked you to make all the patterns of length 2?
+What if I asked you instead to make all the patterns of length 4 or 5?